LucaFilipozzi/securelink/README.md

 # secure-link

-secure-link is mechanism for front-end web applications to provide intuitive and safe links into remote web-accessible back-end storage
+a mechanism for front-end web applications to provide intuitive and safe links into remote web-accessible back-end storage

 - [Overview]